MA-QUT/Preschool_EE_Models_PLOS_One/README.md

 The accompanying [R script](https://github.com/MA-QUT/Preschool_EE_Models_PLOS_One/blob/master/predict%20on%20new%20data.R) provides examples to implement each model

 ## Manuscript data
-The data used in the accompanying manuscript for each model is found in directory figur1/ Columns are organized as follows:
+The data used in the corresponding manuscript for the models is found in directory [manuscript data](https://github.com/MA-QUT/Preschool_EE_Models_PLOS_One/tree/master/manuscript%20data)
+The columns in the spreadsheets are organized as follows:
 A: subject ID
 B: root mean square error in kilocalories per minute
 C: root mean square error in METs
 D: mean absolute percent error
-E: observed energy expenditure
-F: mean bias
+E: mean bias
-G: mean percent bias
+F: mean percent bias
-F: model type
+G: model type

 acronyms:
   fl: free-living